-Can Machine Learning help reducing flights delay?
+Can Machine Learning help reduce flights delay?

 A great variety of professions work in airports:

-These professionals can use predictive models to predict flight delays and improve their organisation.
+These professionals can use predictive models to predict flight delays and improve their organization.
 However, they are usually not Data Scientists and rarely have the required skills in Machine Learning nor in software coding to build predictive models.

-Most of the historical data regarding airplane take off and landing is based on a small number of flights.
-For instance, the second largest airport in France, Orly supports the take off and landing of 250 000 flights a year, less than a thousand a day.
+Most of the historical data regarding airplane take-off and landing is based on a small number of flights.
+For instance, the second largest airport in France, Orly supports the take-off and landing of 250 000 flights a year, less than a thousand a day.
 The type of data collected is dates, actual departure times versus scheduled departure times, airline carrier, time spent by the aircraft in the air, departure and destination, distance, weather.
 This means that these data are mostly small quantities of data, also known as Small Data.
 Traditional Machine Learning tools can’t handle Small Data.
 In this context, MyDataModels offers a solution to provide airport staff with a means to automatically build predictive models out of their Small Data.

 “By using Machine Learning professionals can easily predict potential delays”